-#2 Create a threshold and encourage your customers to buy more to avail free shipping.
+- Create a threshold and encourage your customers to buy more to avail of free shipping.
 Apparently, 58% of consumers add more items to cart to qualify for free shipping!
 So, there goes another conversion rate optimization strategy!

-#4 Give them the option to pick-up from the store.
+- Give them the option to pick up from the store.

-If you can’t absolutely afford to ship for free then be upfront about it on the product description page.
+If you can’t absolutely afford to ship for free then be upfront about it on the product description page, and consider including a prominent sell sheet with shipping cost details.
 Don’t surprise them on the checkout page thinking if they have come so far in their buyer’s journey they will end up buying from you!

 #4 Not Optimized for Mobiles

 30% of mobile shoppers abandon a transaction if the experience is not optimized for mobiles.
 It makes one thing very clear: your shoppers want a seamless and intuitive mobile experience when they are browsing your website.
 If you don’t have a mobile-optimized website, now is the time to make one.
 If it helps put things in perspective, 63% of people are expected to do more shopping on mobile devices in the coming years.
 Time to buckle up!

 What’s more?
 According to Google, 53% of users will abandon a page that takes more than 3 seconds to load!
 That’s way too much pressure on you, right?
 Like it or not, there’s no escaping it.
 You should amp up your mobile optimization strategy and give mobile users the same or an even better experience they are used to on their desktops and on some top-performing mobile websites like Amazon!